-LA school district officials said they filed the class action lawsuit to hold Juul accountable for the role it has played in creating an epidemic that affects students’ health, disrupts learning and is taking valuable district resources, which should be focused on educating students.
+LA school district officials said they filed the class action lawsuit to hold Juul accountable for its role in creating an epidemic that affects students’ health, disrupts learning and is taking valuable district resources, which should be focused on educating students.
 A recent study found that 27.5% of high school students have reported using e-cigarettes in the past 30 days.
-Other similar lawsuits against Juul have been filed by school systems in St. Charles, Missouri; Olathe, Kansas; and Long Island, New York.
+School systems have filed other similar lawsuits against Juul in St. Charles, Missouri; Olathe, Kansas; and Long Island, New York.

 Harmful Effects of Vaping

-There have been more than 75 deaths related to vaping nationwide over the last few months including four deaths right here in California.
+Over the last few months, there have been more than 75 deaths related to vaping, including four deaths in California.
 Many of these deaths have been linked to vaping-related lung damage.
-The Centers for Disease Control and the Food and Drug Administration are conducting research regarding precisely what ingredients in the e-cigarettes are causing lung damage.
+The Centers for Disease Control and the Food and Drug Administration are researching precisely what ingredients in e-cigarettes are causing lung damage.

-If you or a loved one has been injured or sickened by an e-cigarette, you may be able to claim compensation for damages such as medical expenses, lost wages, hospitalization, cost of rehabilitative treatment, permanent injuries, and pain and suffering.
+Suppose you or a loved one has been injured or sickened by an e-cigarette.
+In that case, you may claim compensation for damages such as medical expenses, lost wages, hospitalization, cost of rehabilitative treatment, permanent injuries, and pain and suffering.
 A family that has lost a loved one may also be able to file a wrongful death lawsuit seeking compensation.
-An experienced product defect lawyer will be able to help injured victims and families better understand their legal rights and options.
+An experienced product defect lawyer in San Diego can help injured victims, and families better understand their legal rights and options.